api-platform/demo/README.md

     $ git clone https://github.com/api-platform/demo.git
     $ cd demo
-    $ docker-compose up -d
+    $ docker compose up -d

 You can now go to https://localhost

-## What can I find in this demo?
+## What Can I Find In This Demo?

 This demo application contains several things you may be interested.